shonn2nd/starter-academic-mac/content/authors/admin/_index.md

 output: pdf_document
 bio: Assistant Professor at Sam Houston State University
 interests:
+  - psychological processes of teaching and learning in technology-enhanced environments
   - teaching with technology
+  - procrastination and delay
 education:
   courses:
   - course: PhD in Learning Technologies